-Linseed oil has been used for binding pigments for more than a thousand years.
-After pressing from the seed, linseed oil was typically either "sunned" or it was heat-processed so as to greatly increase its drying, adhesive and water-resisting character (see Cennino Cennini, Dover Edition: "The Craftsman's Handbook"; Section on oil painting).
+Flaxseed oil is derived from the flax plant, whose fibrous stalks were used since prehistoric times for weaving cordage and cloth.
+In fact the alternate name for flaxseed oil derives from the flax plant's primary use: Linen; and thus provides us the alternate name of linen seed oil.
+Flaxseed or Linseed oil is an edible so-called "drying oil" that has also been used by painters as a pigment-binder for more than a thousand years.
+After pressing from the flaxseed the raw and weak oil was typically either "sunned" or it was heat-processed so as to greatly increase its drying, adhesive, and water-resisting character (see Cennino Cennini, Dover Edition: "The Craftsman's Handbook"; Section on oil painting).
 For painting purposes, linseed oil was used mostly in Northern European countries, while walnut oil was favored within the South.
-Linseed oil is derived from the flax plant, whose fibrous stalks were used since prehistoric times for weaving cordage and cloth.

 Many artists believe there is muscilage in linseed and other oils; and this contaminating matter causes the oil to be weaker, slower-drying and more yellowing than it should or could be.
 Thus they attempt to improve the oil by a "cleaning" process.
 Much has been written about "cleaning" traditional fixed drying oils.
-The process, also termed as "washing", involves various agents such as water or alcohols with additions of salt or other additions.
+The process, also termed as "washing", involves various agents such as water or alcohols with additions of salt or other ingredients.
 The goal is to reach as much of a purified state as possible.
 While this "washing" does not make the oil any less yellow in its liquid appearance, an afterwards repose in sunlight can allow the oil to become bright and almost water-clear in appearance.
-Unfortunately this bright clarity of the liquid sunned linseed oil does not remain with the drying/solidifying of that oil.
+Unfortunately this bright clarity of the liquid sunned linseed oil does not remain with the drying/solidifying of the washed oil; leastways not in my own experience.
 Upon reaching its cure-stage the yellowing returns, regardless; and it can be quite discoloring, especially with sallowing whites and blues that soon appear green.

 "Washing" painting oils is a time-consuming task typically taking months.
 Still, some painters insist their oils be washed before they will use them.
 As mentioned prior, a theory maintains that the darkening and sallowing tone of historical painting oils --especially linseed oil --arrives through contamination by muscilage from the seed husk occurring during the pressing from the seed --and especially so if heat is involved.
 Some also say the flaxseed or nut kernal-skin has an additional contaminate, an "albumenoid" matter that can also render yellowing.
 The noted A.P.Laurie was one who supported the theory of contaminents within the painting oils causing possible mischief.
 See: "The Painter's Methods and Materials" 1960, for example.
 Laurie termed these contaminants "muscilaginous and albumenoid" materials (page 40).
 In his book Laurie points to olden washing methods, which he concludes were performed to reduce the drying-time and improve the binding-power of linseed and nut oils.
 He profers that washing might also lead to less-darkening of the paint.
 I will add that a recent researcher took up the experimental study of washing oils to 'settle the matter' (pun intended) of whether the old practice actually improved the oils.
 Unfortunately, as regards the notion of muscilage being present within the oil, a careful reading to the end of the paper reveals there was no actual testing performed showing muscilage to be present in the sloughed-off gook collected via "washing".
 Though fully intending to do so, the researcher admits simply forgetting to test the settled-out gook.
 Read it here: http://dare.uva.nl/cgi/arno/show.cgi?fid=453682]